mongodb/specifications/source/uri-options/uri-options.rst

      - no
      - Default write concern "w" field for the client

+   * - waitQueueTimeoutMS
+     - positive number
+     - defined in `collection pooling spec <https://github.com/mongodb/specifications/blob/master/source/connection-monitoring-and-pooling.rst##connection-pool-options-1>`_
+     - required for drivers with connection pools, with exceptions described in `collection pooling spec <https://github.com/mongodb/specifications/blob/master/source/connection-monitoring-and-pooling.rst##connection-pool-options-1>`_
+     - The maximum number of clients or connections able to be created by a pool at a given time

    * - wTimeoutMS
      - non-negative integer; 0 means no timeout
      - no timeout